netenglabs/bgperf2/README.md

 ## Debugging

-If it doesn't seem to be working, try with 1 peer and 1 route (-n1 -p1) and make sure that it connections.
+If it doesn't seem to be working, try with 1 peer and 1 route (-n1 -p1) and make sure that it connecting.
 If it's just stuck at waiting to connect to the neighbor, then probably the config is wrong and neighbors are not being established between the monitor (gobgp) and the NOS being tested

 You'll have to break into gobgp and the test config.